ibm-cloud-docs/cloud-pak-multicloud-management/cf-getting-started.md

     Example Standard type bucket created:
     ![image](images/buckets.png)

-2. Upload the CloudForms installation images to your IBM Cloud Object Storage.
+2. Upload the CloudForms installation image (cfme-rhos-5.11.4.x86_64.qcow2) to your IBM Cloud Object Storage.
 Select your bucket and click Add Objects to upload the images.
 For more information, see [Uploading data by using the console](https://cloud.ibm.com/docs/services/cloud-object-storage?topic=cloud-object-storage-upload#upload-console). **Note:** You can use the Aspera high-speed transfer plug-in to upload images larger than 200 MB.
 Example by using Aspera uploaded file to bucket:
 ![image](images/upload_images_to_bucket.png)